 Portal Productions LTD

 Another great release from this young artist.
-I've been waiting for a full album to see his full range and I'm blown away.
-Dreamer In A Bottle has a definite Indie sound going on, mixed with roots-rock, pop and even R&B - all done equally well.
-The songs Dreamer In A Bottle, Alive, So Long and Another Road Song have a "dreamy" quality reminiscent of Beck, but it something altogether new.
-The tracks Let It Out, Aunty Mary and Old Joey have a swampy feel and My Time coming simply kicks ass.
-Then there's two bonafide pop-rock hits in the first single, Song To Sing, and the sleeper, For The Good Folk.
+I've been waiting for a complete studio album to drop to see his full range and I'm blown away.
+He definitely has an Indie sound going on, mixed with roots-rock, pop and even R&B - all done equally well and altogether new.
+Several tracks have a swampy feel and a few of the more rock tunes are simply kicks ass.
 There's not a 'filler' in the whole batch.
 Harrison's acoustic guitar and voice give the album a comfortable mood that you'll want to hear over and over.

 The Music Minute, Covington News

-The other day, somebody left me a copy of Campbell Harrison’s EP, Behind Glass, and I’m sure glad they did.
+The other day, somebody left me a copy of Campbell Harrison’s first EP and I’m sure glad they did.
 Man, this kid’s good!
 Like real good.
 Strong songwriting and vocal work combined with a high caliber recording quality made this a very nice listen.
-He had some help.
-Devin Harris laid down some killer guitar leads and Kofi Burbridge (Tedsechi Trucks Band) threw in some wonderful organ and flute work.
-And yes, you read that right – flute.
-It was a very nice touch.
-The title track is a keeper.
-“Words On A Page,” and especially “What They Say,” were my other favorites.
-He lists John Mayer, REM and Pink Floyd as influences and you can assuredly hear that in his music.
-Personally, I felt of a Jeff Buckley vibe as well, and there’s nothing wrong with that.
+He attracts great supporting artists like Kofi Burbridge (Tedsechi Trucks Band) who add wonderful overlaid melodies and hooks.
+He lists John Mayer, Glen Campbell and the Allman Brothers as influences and you can assuredly hear that in his music.
+Personally, I felt a Jeff Buckley vibe as well, and there’s nothing wrong with that.